 Even after doing all that, still iPad touch screen not working in some areas then there must be a serious software problem and you have to fix it in order to get the touchscreen working.

 Officially you can factory reset the device in the DFU Mode to fix the problem, it is effective but you will also end up erasing all your data.
 So, the better option is to use third-party software like iMyFone Fixppo to repair the iPad without any data loss.
-It is a proper iOS repair tool that is capable of repairing all types of iOS stuck issues, common glitches, errors and loops etc. It is compatible with all the iOS /iPadOS versions, from 7.0 to even the latest iOS 15 beta/iPadOS 15 beta.
+It is a proper iOS repair tool that is capable of repairing all types of iOS stuck issues, common glitches, errors and loops etc. It is compatible with all the iOS /iPadOS versions, from 7.0 to even the latest iOS 15 /iPadOS 15.

 As we said there are a lot of advantages of using this software, first of all, the Standard repairing mode that it comes with, doesn’t involve any data loss, Secondly and the most important factor, it is very easy to use and doesn’t need any technical knowledge to get it working.
 It is much easier than iTunes therefore recommended by many sites like Cult of Mac, CNET, Tech Advisor and more.